Versus the competiton:

 If the 2012 Yaris is a step up in its exterior and interior styling, the driving experience is where it starts to stumble.

-I tested all Yaris trims in a mix of highway, city and Southern California hill country driving.
+I tested all Toyota Yaris trims in a mix of highway, city and Southern California hill country driving.
 With the five-speed manual transmission, the Yaris is a competent performer.
-It felt light and responsive, moving away from lights well enough and passing easily for a modestly powered car.
-The engine is a 106-horsepower, 1.5-liter four-cylinder that makes 103 pounds-feet of torque.
+It felt light and responsive, moving away from lights well enough and passing easily for a modestly powered vehicle.
+The engine is a 106-horsepower, 1.5-liter four-cylinder that makes 103 lb-ft of torque.